LiveHelperChat/doc/docs/bot/update-current-chat.md

 This way you can reset from bot any collected attribute from custom fields.
 You have to fill both key and identifier with same field identifier and set value as `null`

 ![](/img/chat/reset-custom-variables-from-bot.png)

+## Set widget live attribute

+This is usefull while the widget is live.

+* `Live attribute path` defines path of attribute of React APP state
+* `Live attribute value in JSON format.`

+See how bot uses it to [control survey](bot/survey-control-from-bot.md)

 ## Dispatch Event